 The woman eventually passes away, but not before revealing to Jem that she has been struggling with a morphine addiction.
 When she dies, she leaves Jem a box with a white camellia, symbolizing her patience and understanding.

-Pink or red camellia flowers can symbolize romantic love, passion, longing, or desire.
+Red camellia flowers can symbolize romantic love, passion, longing, or desire.
+Red camellias are often used to symbolize events related to heart disease prevention as well.

 What is the Cultural Significance of the Camellia Flower?